 Databricks pools reduce cluster start and auto-scaling times by maintaining a set of idle, ready-to-use instances.
-When a cluster attached to a pool needs an instance, it first attempts to allocate one of the pool’s idle instances.
+When a cluster is attached to a pool, cluster nodes are created using the pool’s idle instances.
 If the pool has no idle instances, the pool expands by allocating a new instance from the instance provider in order to accommodate the cluster’s request.
 When a cluster releases an instance, it returns to the pool and is free for another cluster to use.
 Only clusters attached to a pool can use that pool’s idle instances.

 For an introduction to pools and configuration recommendations, view the Databricks pools video:

 Databricks does not charge DBUs while instances are idle in the pool.
 Instance provider billing does apply.
 See pricing.

 This section describes how to work with pools using the UI: